Freida Pinto: 2008–2010: Beginnings and breakthrough

-2011–present
+2011–2018

 Pinto had four releases in 2011.
 The first was the science fiction film Rise of the Planet of the Apes, a reboot of the Planet of the Apes series.
 She played the role of Caroline Aranha, a primatologist who falls in love with the main character, played by James Franco.
 To prepare for her role, she researched the career of English anthropologist Jane Goodall.
 The film went on to gross US$481.8 million worldwide; it remains her highest-grossing film as of April 2016.
 Pinto's character received criticism for being too one-dimensional: Anthony Quinn of The Independent called it a "failure", and Todd McCarthy of The Hollywood Reporter described the character as the most "boringly decorous tag-along girlfriend seen onscreen in years."
 Pinto's second screen appearance of the year was playing the title character in Michael Winterbottom's Trishna.
 The film, based on Thomas Hardy's novel Tess of the d'Urbervilles, gave Pinto the role of a teenage Rajasthani peasant, who leaves her family to work for a British-born Indian hotelier, played by Riz Ahmed.
-It premiered at the 2011 Toronto International Film Festival and gained a mixed response from critics.
 Nishat Bari of India Today called Pinto's role her "most substantial" one to that point.
 Philip French of The Guardian stated that Pinto "captivates" in the lead role, while Roger Ebert of the Chicago Sun-Times called her performance "touchingly beautiful".
 In contrast, Manohla Dargis of The New York Times wrote that Pinto is "one of [the film's] loveliest attractions, but she and her director haven't been able to give Trishna a pulse".